lossyrob/geowave-geomesa-comparative-analysis/docs/report.md

 ## Conclusions

-Our comparative analysis between the GeoWave and GeoMesa projects concluded that both are well constructed projects for dealing with big geospatial data.
+Our comparative analysis between GeoWave and GeoMesa concluded that both are well constructed projects for dealing with big geospatial data.
 Both projects should be considered when a big geospatial data solution is required.
-We hope this document allows potential users to make the best choice when deciding what projects to use.
+We hope this document allows potential users to make the best choice when deciding what project to use.

-If you need to use one of the projects for a use case that includes many queries being executed against the system at once, we would recommend GeoWave.
-The performance issues we were seeing with GeoMesa in this use case were significant.
+If your use case includes a heavy and highly concurrent query load we would recommend GeoWave.
+The performance issues we encountered with GeoMesa in this use case were significant.
-To be fair, we did not give the GeoMesa team a lot of time to respond to the issues, as the multitenancy tests were one of the last sets of test we ran before this final report.
-More work will have to go into diagnosing the issues, and perhaps the issues GeoMesa faces in multitenancy situations are easy to overcome.
+As a qualification, multitenancy tests were the last sets of test we ran for this report, and GeoMesa team had limited time to respond to the issues.
+It is unclear if these issues can be remediated via configuration or are fundamental.
+More work will have to go into diagnosing the them.
 However, according to our experiences, we would recommend GeoWave for these use cases.

 We also made the conclusion that GeoMesa is a more mature open source project than GeoWave.
 The difference is not vast, but it is noticable enough to put into this report.
-For new users that want to get up and running with a solution quickly, where both projects would satisfy the needs of the user, it is our recommendation to begin with GeoMesa.
+For new users that want to get up and running with a solution quickly, where both projects would satisfy the needs of the user, it is our recommendation to use GeoMesa.
 This is because the documentation is more clear, and we experienced many fewer problems getting started with GeoMesa as compared to GeoWave.
-We also feel the API is more simple to use for people new to the project.
+We also feel the API is simpler to use for people new to the project.
 There is a large caveat to that point,
-however: the Azavea team is mostly Scala developers; GeoMesa is written in Scala, and GeoWave is written in Java.
+however: the Azavea team is mostly Scala developers.
+GeoMesa is written in Scala, and GeoWave is written in Java.
 This could cause a bias in our opinion of the API complexity.
-However, even taking that into account, we still believe GeoMesa to be easier to work with.
-This opinion however should not be seen as a discredit to the GeoWave team; they have been incredibly responsive to any of our questions, and have created an advanced and useful project that I would recommend for many use cases.
+Even taking that into account, we still believe GeoMesa to be easier to work with.
+This opinion should not be seen as a discredit to the GeoWave team.
+They have been incredibly responsive to any of our questions, and have created an advanced and useful project that I would recommend for many use cases.
 It also makes sense when viewed in the history of the projects in the open source: GeoWave was open sourced after GeoMesa, and while GeoWave has not yet started LocationTech incubation, GeoMesa has graduated as a full-fledged LocationTech project.